CCaTS-CIM-CBD Precision Medicine Award

-The Precision Medicine Award from the Mayo Clinic Center for Clinical and Translational Science (CCaTS) and Center for Individualized Medicine (CIM) offers funds to support research on rare diseases at Mayo Clinic.
+The Precision Medicine Award, from the Mayo Clinic Center for Clinical and Translational Science (CCaTS), the Center for Individualized Medicine (CIM) and the Center for Biomedical Discovery (CBD), offers funds to support research on rare diseases at Mayo Clinic.

 The Precision Medicine Award is designed to support projects that will lead to applications for extramural funding.